TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-plugins.md

 ### Summary

-1. We've bootstrapped our Tyk organization.
+1. We've bootstrapped our Tyk environment.
+2. The included scripts compiled the Custom Go Plugin and loaded it in a pre-configured API.
 2. We've sent an API request to the Gateway, and modified the API request in-flight using the Custom Go Plugin.

 We can make changes to the custom Go Plugin and run `make build` in order to test the new changes.